How to Sublet Your Apartment

 A legally binding lease contract between you and your subtenant is essential.
 By laying the ground rules on day one, you can protect yourself from any unforeseen disagreements.

-At a minimum, sign an agreement with basic terms including: start date, end date, monthly rent, average cost of utilities and who pays them, what to do if someone wants to extend or shorten the duration of the lease and what happens if your subtenant stops paying the rent.
+At a minimum, sign an agreement with basic terms including: start date, end date, monthly rent, the average cost of utilities and who pays them, what to do if someone wants to extend or shorten the duration of the lease, and what happens if your subtenant stops paying the rent.

 Most landlords prefer to be informed about a potential sublet so that they can review the sublet agreement and the applicant.
 This is especially true when you are renting out an entire home.
 If you are renting out a room in a shared home, then your landlord might not require a formal approval process.

 Either way, we recommend that you reach out to your landlord to get their policies and send them information about your new subtenant.

 5. Request a rent deposit from your subtenant

 When you manage your own rental, you've got to figure out your own ways to separate the high-intent, high-quality tenants from the flaky ones.
 A great way to make sure someone is serious is to ask them for a good faith deposit on the rent.

 This can be anywhere from 10% of the monthly rent to an entire upfront rent payment.
 We suggest you hold this money in escrow until you've signed a sublease and handed over the keys to them.